getbannerman/babl/pages/concepts.md

 Construction operators are necessary to produce JSON.
 They do not affect the **current object**, but they always terminate the chaining.

-Additionally, when a chain is not terminated by a construction operator, the **current object** is implicitely dumped into the JSON output at the current position.
+Additionally, when a chain is not terminated by a construction operator, the **current object** is implicitly dumped into the JSON output at the current position.
 For instance, the (minimal) template `self` will dump the input model without any transformation, assuming it is serializable.

 The most useful construction operator is [`#object`](operators.md#object): it constructs a JSON object.